Time Management Statistics (2026 Edition)

 - Self-improvement time.

-Yet, a 2024 Email & Work Communications Burnout study showed that 71.1% of American employees believe they are expected to answer emails after hours.
+Arguably, the goal of mastering time management is to achieve the ideal work-life balance.
+Yet, an Email & Work Communications Burnout study showed that 71.1% of American employees feel they need to answer emails after hours.

 In short, modern employees are drawn to refreshing their inboxes even after work — a harmful habit that only increases stress.

-Chatty coworkers are the most common distraction at work
+Cell phones are the most common distraction at work

 In the US, the average time spent at work per year is 1,976 hours